-An institutional quality investor package includes (1) a PPM drafted by an experienced securities law firm, like ours; (2) an institutional quality business plan; and (3) an institutional quality 6-8 page pitch book.
+An institutional quality investor package includes (1) a PPM drafted by an experienced securities law firm with experienced PPM lawyers, like ours; (2) an institutional quality business plan; and (3) an institutional quality 6-8 page pitch book.
 A very small percentage of seed stage companies will be able to raise money with a business plan alone.
 Our investor network and most institutional investors must be able to recognize that an early stage company is capable, professional, and serious about selling an interest in their company (and this is a sale of securities) before they will be willing to devote time to reading a company’s materials.
 Seriousness and professionalism are partly represented by the quality and completeness of these offering materials.
 If you wish to be taken seriously, you have to “speak the part, dress the part, and walk the part.”
 Like our institutional investors, we receive dozens of business plans each week from early stage companies that would like for us to read their 30 page plan and invest a million dollars or more.
 VC’s, Angel Groups, and Institutional investors don’t read 30 page business plans until a 6-8 page professionally drafted pitch book inspires them to do so.
 They have to be motivated to take a close look at how they can make money in the deal—it is the company’s job to sell them in approximately 8 pages or less.
 Once the investors are inspired, they will be willing to leaf through a lengthy business plan.

 Private Placement Memoranda